dev7ch/vertico/README.md

 #### 1.)
 Create project with composer, fork repository or clone from git

-Creating a new project from packagist is recommended.
+Creating a new project from packagist is recommend.

 ```sh
 composer create-project dev7ch/vertico

 ```